04 December 2023

 3. Time signature

 Scan through your piece carefully and make sure that the beats in each bar add up in correspondence with the time signature.
 We can sometimes add an extra beat in by accident.
-It’s easily done!
+It’s easily done.

-Before we go ahead with the rest of the checklist, it’s important to make sure that your score can breathe.
+It's important to make sure that your score can breathe.
 Make sure you can clearly read every single note, without trouble.
 Are your left-handed notes edging close to the right-hand stave?
 Add a little room by moving the two staves a little further apart.

 Double-check your score for the following, making sure you have not missed any bar lines that should be there.